-Inmostionhosting: They offer some great value WordPress packages.
+SiteGround: They offer some great value WordPress package

 To sum up, you can apply all of the analytic tools outlined earlier in this article but if you have poor quality hosting it can all be a waste of time.
 If you are really serious about your online business you’ve got to get a good quality WordPress hosting package.

 A lot of other hosts use Apache servers.
 When you choose a host for speed and power, for running either a WordPress membership or a WooCommerce website you really need to go with a host that runs Nginx as it has been proven to be much faster and more stable than Apache.